 Convention Hotel Reservations

-- Call the phone numbers below to make your booking, not a 3rd party service (which won’t have access to the reduced price room block).
+- Call the phone numbers below to make your booking, not online or a 3rd party service (which won’t have access to the reduced price room block).

 - 74 rooms blocked

 - Telephone: 250-352-7222